MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 When you automate the build it means that instead of someone manually going through the steps to create a build pack, it is done automatically by a script file.
 Democratizing the build means anyone in the team should be able to trigger this process - even the non-technical people.

 How do you know if your build is automated?
-A good way to gauge is to ask a team to generate a build - if it takes them more than a minute or two, it is not automated enough.
+A good way to gauge is to ask a team to generate a build pack - if it takes them more than a minute or two, it is not automated enough.

 Most teams I have come across that have not automated the build yet will tell me it is going to be very hard and that they have special circumstances that require a specific person doing it manually.
 Personally, I have yet to come across a team that hasn't been able to automate and share this responsibility across the team after applying their minds.